okta/okta.github.io/_source/_posts/2018-09-12-secure-java-ee-rest-api.md

 </web-app>
 ```

 To visualize the user's information a bit better, you'll need to create a few more files.
 These JSF-related files are copied from [j2e-pac4j-cdi-demo](https://github.com/pac4j/j2e-pac4j-cdi-demo).

 **NOTE:** I tried to get [j2e-pac4j-cdi-demo](https://github.com/pac4j/j2e-pac4j-cdi-demo) (with no `web.xml`) running on TomEE, but it fails with an error: `Filters cannot be added to context [] as the context has been initialised`.
 It does work when using the [Payara Maven plugins](https://github.com/pac4j/j2e-pac4j-cdi-demo/blob/master/pom.xml#L144).

-Create `src/main/java/com/okta/developer/ProfileView.java`, a JSF managed bean that gather's the user's information.
+Create `src/main/java/com/okta/developer/ProfileView.java`, a JSF managed bean that gathers the user's information.

 ```java
 package com.okta.developer;